-Joseph And The Coat Of Many Colours
+Joseph – Coat Of Many Colours

 Abraham had eight sons in total; Isaac from his marriage to Sarah and God’s chosen, Ishmael to Hagar (Sarah’s Servant) and six sons from his second marriage after Sarah’s death.